 - Simplicity.
 No more comp plans, for now at least, that anyone can’t intuitively understand.

 - Maintain positive, long-term, win-win customer relationships — as appropriate.
 Not every customer should ‘stay’ with a rep. Not every rep should be involved in chasing down invoices.
 But reps need to do both where it’s best for the customer and company.

 - Make sales clearly, unarguably, a profit center.
 Not a cost center.
-This would destress my life in 100 ways and deconfuse things.
+This would destress my life in 100 ways and clarify a lot of things.

 But it costs the company almost twice that, typically.
 Why?
 The losers suck up a ton of cash.
 Because they get large base salaries.
 And they burn a ton of your limited leads.
 Have too many subpar reps, and your economics are wrecked.
 And scaling reps, of course, is expensive too.

 So I came up with “The Plan”

 - Competitive Base Salary — But You Cover it (Including Benefits) Before Any Bonus.
+At Least Partially.
 E.g., no commission at all each month/quarter until you clear a hurdle.
-Whatever your base is each month – $4k, $6k, $10k, whatever … you first have to bring in the revenue to cover it before you get any bonus.
-I.e., no commission at all until you pay off your base salary + benefits, or say 125% of that month’s base.
+Whatever your base is each month – $4k, $6k, $10k, whatever … under my plan, you first had to bring in the revenue to cover it before you took any bonus.
+I.e., no commission at all until you pay off your base salary + benefits.
 It’s similar to a draw, but not a true draw — your base salary is a salary.
 (True draws do not create any real incentives to perform.)